sdf94/Rad-ai/README.md

 * Decrease build time of the docker image
 * Create a docker-composer.yaml file
 * Integrate load testing using Locust to evaluate system performance
-* Integrate this into the cloud using Github CICD
+* Integrate this into AWS' container registry and kubernetes cluster using Github CICD
+* Set up monitoring with Cloudwatch or Datadog

 ## Contributors